WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 $ curl -s "https://api.wott.io/v0.2/device-cert/$DEVICE_ID"  > device.crt
 ```

 replacing `mydevice` with the relevant information of your device (which can be found on the WoTT dash).
-If you do not have the dash set up, you can manually retrieve this information via command line using the following command:
+If you do not have the dash set up, you can manually retrieve this information via command line using:

 ```
 $ sudo wott-agent whoami

 ```
+and substitute that value into `mydevice`

 **Note:** Google's Device ID [must start with a letter ([a-zA-Z]))](https://cloud.google.com/iot/docs/requirements#permitted_characters_and_size_requirements).
 The WoTT Device ID (the string of characters found in `mydevice`) is unique and registered to your specific device.
 This ID can either start with either a letter *or* a number.